vjcitn/BioconductorAnnotationPipeline/README.md

 	+ ftp://ftp.ncbi.nlm.nih.gov/gene/DATA
 	+ Updated daily.
 	+ Used to create organism specific sqlite data.
 We only keep gene2accession and gene2unigene mapping data extracted from both Entrez Gene and UniGene used to generate the probe to Entrez Gene mapping for individual chips.
 	+ Check `EGSOURCEDATE` in `gene/script/env.sh`.
+	+ As of Bioconductor 3.13 we also download orthology data to make the Orthology.eg.db package.
 * goext
 	+ http://www.geneontology.org/external2go
 	+ Maps GO to external classification systems (other vocabularies).